by Marshall Iliff, eBird/GBBC

 Once again, India has been a lot of fun to watch during the GBBC!
 Indian birders have been abuzz on Facebook and other social media to promote the count and their great efforts are showing.
 This year we are seeing 598 species and 3,096 checklists (a huge increase over the 500 species and 1,184 checklists at this point last year!)

-Some 485 species have been found down under these past 2 days,.
-Several of the top submitters have had over 100 species, pretty impressive for the dead of summer for Oz!
+In Australia, 485 species have been found over these past 2 days.
+Several of the top submitters have had more than 100 species–pretty impressive for the dead of summer for Oz!
 I bet they have been warmer than the Canadian eBirders, who have dressed warm and worked hard for their 228 species.
 Thank goodness for the comparatively temperate province of British Columbia, which is leading the way by contributing 80% of the species (184).
 Reifel Bird Sanctuary alone has contributed 76 species, more than provincial totals for all but Ontario, Quebec, and Nova Scotia.
 Kudos to all Canadians who have braved the temperatures in the dead of winter to monitor bird populations!
 Birders in Mexico have surely been more comfortable as they have tallied 516 species (half of the country’s avifauna!) on their 147 checklists.
 With lots of endemic birds in the country, we hope a few more can be added to the global tally before the count closes out tomorrow.

 You can continue to enter your checklists through the GBBC website through the end of February.
 After that, you can still enter lists for the count by going directly to the eBird website, using your same user name and password.